Kumaragupta I: Reign

 There are some indications that Kumaragupta's reign was not devoid of wars and disturbances.
 For example, he worshipped the war god Karttikeya, and his gold coins suggest that he performed the Ashvamedha ceremony which was used by ancient kings to prove their sovereignty.
 However, since there is no concrete information available about any military conquest by him, it is not certain if this performance is indicative of any conquests.

-Possible south-western conquests
+Invasion of Traikutaka dynasty

 Kumaragupta's coins have been found in present-day Maharashtra, which was located to the south-west of the core Gupta territory.
 These include 13 coins from Achalpur, and a hoard of 1395 silver coins from Samand in Satara district.
 His coins discovered from south Gujarat resemble the coins issued by the Traikutaka dynasty, which ruled this region.
 This has led to suggestions that Kumaragupta defeated the Traikutakas.

 Possible annexation of Dashapura

 The 423 CE Mandsaur inscription mentions a line of kings whose name ends with -varman, who probably had their capital at Dashapura (modern Mandsaur).
 The inscription describes one of these kings, Nara-varman, as an "Aulikara", which seems to have been the dynasty's name.
 The inscription describes a guild of silk-weavers who had migrated from the Lata region of present-day Gujarat to Dashapura.
 It then abruptly moves away from this topic and mentions "while Kumaragupta was ruling the whole earth".
 It further states that a sun temple was built in c.
 436 CE during the reign of Nara-varman's grandson Bandhu-varman: it was later destroyed or damaged by other kings, and the guild had it repaired it in c.
 473 CE.

 According to one theory, Bandhuvarman ruled Dashapura as a feudatory of Kumaragupta I, the subject of this article.
 However, historian R. C. Majumdar argues that the "Kumaragupta" referred to in the inscription is the later king Kumaragupta II.
 According to Majumdar's theory, the temple was built in c.
 436 CE when Bandhuvarman ruled as a sovereign, and was repaired in c.
 473 CE during the reign of Kumaragupta II.
 Bandhuvarman's grandfather Naravarman and his father Vishvavarman seem to have been independent rulers, because none of the three inscriptions issued during their reigns refer to a Gupta overlord.
 Therefore, according to Majumdar, irrespective of who the "Kumaragupta" mentioned in the Mandsaur inscription is, the Dashapura area seems to have been annexed to the Gupta empire sometime after this inscription was issued, that is, during c.
 424-473 CE.
 Majumdar theorizes that the Dashapura region was annexed to the Gupta empire during the reign of Kumaragupta I, either through military conquest or diplomacy.